utkarshranaa/Drowsiness-Detection-System/README.md

 Dataset

 To train and evaluate the drowsiness detection model, we curated a comprehensive dataset containing images and corresponding labels indicating the presence of drowsiness in drivers.
-The dataset has been carefully annotated to ensure accurate training and reliable performance.
+The dataset has been carefully annotated to ensure accurate training and reliable performance